microsoft/OpenAIWorkshop/scenarios/incubations/copilot/README.md

 ### 4. Multi-Agent Copilot
 <img width="1159" alt="image" src="../../../documents/media/multi-agent_model.png">

-When the scope for automation span across multiple functional domains, just like human, agent may perform better when it specializes in a single area.
+When scope for automation spans across multiple functional domains, like human, agent may perform better when it can specialize in a single area.

-In terms of implementation, a specialized agent's instruction and prompt can be limited into a narrow domain so it may perform more reliably.
-On the other hand, there needs to be a coordination mechanism to move the session across participating agents smoothly and to enable hand-over of information from one agent to next.
-In addition, each participating agent needs to be intructed as how to hand over when it's supposed to.
+So instead of stuffing a single agent with multiple capabilities, we can employ multiple agents model, each specializing in a single domain.
+These agents are managed and coordinated by a manager agent (agent runner).
+This is called multi-agent copilot model.

+The agent runner is responsible to promote the right agent from the agent pool to be the active agent to interact with user.
+It also is responsible to transfer relavant contextfrom agent to agent to ensure continuity.
+In this model, the agent runner relies on the specialist agent's cue to back-off from conversation to start the transfer.
+Each specialist agent has to implement a skill to send a notification (back-off method) when it thinks its skillset cannot handle the user's request.

+On the other hand, the decision on exactly which agent should be selected to take over the conversation is still with agent runner.
+When receiving such request, agent runner will revaluate the from the input by the requesting agent to decide on which agent to select for the job.
+This skill also relies on a LLM.

+Agent runner runs each specialist agent's run method.

+There can be some persistent context that should be available across agent's sessions.
+This is implemented as the persistent memory at agent runner.

+Each specialist agent depending on the requirement for skill, can be powered by a gpt-35-turbo or gpt-4.

+Multi-agent solution has same application platform (streamlit) as the single HR Copilot.
 #### Function flow

 This is a demo of Multi-Agent Copilot concept.
 The Copilot helps employees answer questions and update information.
 There are 3 agents in the Copilot: HR, IT and Generalist.
 Each agent has a different persona and skillset.
 Depending on the needs of the user, the Copilot will assign the right agent to answer the question.

-1. For HR Copilot, the agent will answer questions about HR and Payroll and update personal information.
+1. Generalist copilot help validate the user and answer general questions that are not related to HR and IT.

-Copilot will first validate the identity of the employee before answering any questions or updating any information.
 Use ids such as 1234 or 5678 to test the demo.
+When the conversation enters any of the HR or IT area, generalist agent will request to transfer to the right specialist agent.

+2. For HR Copilot, the agent will answer questions about HR and Payroll and update personal information.

 Example questions to ask:

-- When do I receive W2 form?
+- When will I receive W2 form?
 - What are deducted from my paycheck?
-When do I receive W2 form?When do I receive W2 form?

 These questions are answered by the Copilot by searching a knowledge base and providing the answer.

 Copilot also can help update information.

 - For address update, the Copilot will update the information in the system.
 - For other information update requests, the Copilot will log a ticket to the HR team to update the information.

 2. For IT copilot, it helps answer questions about IT
-3. Generalist copilot helps answer general questions such as company policies, benefits, etc.When do I receive W2 form?

 # Installation
 ## Open AI setup